-Comment [JCA23]: According to footnote 2, "departmental" here (in 2.5.8) should refer to the "appropriate faculty group [of UL]".
+Comment [JCA24]: According to footnote 2, "departmental" here (in 2.5.8) should refer to the "appropriate faculty group [of UL]".
 Clarify/edit.

-- 2.6.8 A quorum is required and consists of a majority of the members eligible to vote on the specific candidacy under consideration. - 2.6.9 The Committee will not review cases of promotion to a rank lower than that of Associate Librarian. - 2.6.10 There shall be no direct communication whatsoever between any member of the Committee and the candidate concerning his or her case.
+- 2.6.7 All members of the Committee are eligible to vote on all cases, regardless of rank, except members of the Committee who are in the candidate's department (i.e. Main Campus Library University Libraries or HSC Library). - 2.6.8 A quorum is required and consists of a majority of the members eligible to vote on the specific candidacy under consideration. - 2.6.9 The Committee will not review cases of promotion to a rank lower than that of Associate Librarian. - 2.6.10 There shall be no direct communication whatsoever between any member of the Committee and the candidate concerning his or her case.
 All communications to and from the Committee shall be in writing. - 2.6.11 Where situations not covered by the Procedures specified in this section arise, the Committee on Library Personnel PolicyAppointment and Promotion Committee University Senate's Library Promotion and Tenure Committee and the Executive Committee of the University Senate, in consultation with the Director of Libraries, the Provost, and the candidate, shall devise suitable means to deal with the case.
 The candidate shall be informed of the new procedures.